vipersec/oblichat/README.md

 ## Installation
 Navigate to oblichat folder after the download and run `npm install`

+If you encounter problems during the installation of the module `mmmagic` I suggest you to unistall your current Node.js and install the latest version using this [gist](https://gist.github.com/isaacs/579814).

+**Important** <br />
+Don't forget to change the value of the `SECRET_TOKEN` that is located in `server.js`

 ## Usage
 Open your browser and navigate to `http://localhost:8080`